 where the reference serving cell can be indicated by higherlayer parameter [SSB-less-Referencecell].
 If UE is not indicated with [SSB-less-Referencecell], the reference serving cell is assumed to be the QCL-typeC source cell if there is only one active QCL-typeC source cell configured.

-Editor notes: FFS whether and how to capture if there are more than one QCL source cell.

-Editor notes: FFS whether and how to capture the wording “after the compensation for AGC”.

 Tactivation_time is

 - Tfirst_TRS + TTRS +5 ms, [if aperiodic CSI-RS resources are not configured for SCell activation or UE do not support [ATRS based SSB-less operation]]